ebusinessdirect/mws-simple/README.md

 nodejs Amazon MWS API in (about) 150 lines of code

-which means that you will have to do more work in order to make api calls but gives you the most control.
+Which means that you will have to do more work in order to make api calls but gives you the most control.
 Response uses xml2js or csv-parse for conversion.

 If you are looking to do something with MWS, but not involve yourself in all the raw data handling, you may want to have a look at mws-advanced: http://www.github.com/ericblade/mws-advanced